How to Take the Back From Reverse De La Riva Guard (a BJJ Tutorial)

 Reverse De La Riva guard is an awesome tool that's being utilized by the highest level of sport BJJ practitioners in both gi and no-gi competition.
 The focus of this lesson is for no-gi competition, where the grips rely on body positioning, and as a rule, you need to be much more precise with leg placement.
-To become more familiar with the position, you might want to study this tutorial on how to pass RDLR guard, or familiarize yourself with other general open guard concepts at the BJJ Tutorial Encyclopedia.
+To become more familiar with the position, you might want to study this tutorial on how to pass RDLR guard.
 If you're already familiar with the position but are struggling to finish the back take or sweeps, you're definitely in the right place.

 Starting with your right RDLR hook behind your partner's right leg (which is forward), as a general rule, you always want to have your right hand grabbing or hooking their right foot, heel, ankle, or shin.
 Use your left foot across their hip to create some space, then switch your right hand to an underhook, shooting underneath their right shin with your arm, making sure the crook of your elbow connects with the front of their ankle.
 This will ensure that you are properly inverting and getting underneath your partner.
 As soon as you spin under to the back, reach across with your left arm to block their left foot, and then swim your right foot into a butterfly-like hook.
 Now follow suit with your right foot, ending with both hooks inside of the knees.
 Now, if you were training in the gi, you might consider pulling your partner's belt and making sure your partner lands in your lap, executing a technical back take, but since it's no-gi, the idea is to drive them forward with your shins, and then to climb up on top and finish taking the back from there.